 How to understand energy use and kWh in context

 In order to really comprehend kWh and MWh it’s important to understand the context for when these metrics are used.
-For example, the average U.S. household uses 11,000 kWh of energy each year (according to the latest data from the Energy Information Administration).
-Using that information, we can estimate that monthly energy use is roughly 915 kWh and daily energy use is about 30 kWh for the average home in the United States.
+For example, the average U.S. household uses 10,400 kWh of energy each year (according to the latest data from the Energy Information Administration).
+Using that information, we can estimate that monthly energy use is roughly 870 kWh and daily energy use is a little lower than 30 kWh for the average home in the United States.

 When talking about residential energy use, it is most common to use kilowatt-hours.
 Your monthly energy bill will report your usage with this metric, and when evaluating energy upgrades such as a solar installation, companies will talk about what size your system would need to be in kW in order to meet your kWh needs.

 By comparison, MWh are typically used in reference to larger-scale electricity use such as a new power plant being built or an entire town or city launching an energy upgrade.
 In one of these scenarios where energy use is being discussed at great scale, the terminology of choice will be megawatt-hours or even gigawatt-hours (GWh), which refers to one billion watts of power.